rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 We recommend that that implementers of this RFC initially simplify constructability by:
  - adopting our simplified definition of constructability
  - demoting `NeglectStability` to unsafe status (i.e., not implementing `SafeTransmuteOptions` for `NeglectStability`; *only* `TransmuteOptions`)
+ - advise users that implementing the stability declaration traits on types that are not fully-implicitly constructable will be a compiler-error will be a compiler error (i.e., these traits must not be implemented on types exploiting the pub-in-priv trick)

 If and when the implementation of `TransmuteFrom` encodes our complete definition of constructability, `NeglectStability` shall become a safe transmute option.